Plant and Fungal Trees of Life (PAFTOL)

-Details of PAFTOL’s lab methods, covering DNA extraction, sonication, library preparation, evaluation and quantification, hybridisation to the Angiosperms353 baits, and final pooling, can be found in Johnson,M.G., Pokorny, L., Dodsworth, S. et al. (2018).
+Details of PAFTOL’s lab methods, covering DNA extraction, sonication, library preparation, evaluation and quantification, hybridisation to the Angiosperms353 probe set, and final pooling, can be found in Johnson,M.G., Pokorny, L., Dodsworth, S. et al. (2018).

 The Angiosperms353 probe set has been demonstrated to enrich hundreds of putatively single-copy protein-coding genes, identified by the One Thousand Plant Transcriptomes Initiative, across a broad range of flowering plants.
 Probes were designed from 353 loci, each with 5-15 representative sequences from across all angiosperms which were selected using a novel “k-medoids clustering approach” to maximize taxonomic breadth of the design (Johnson,M.G., Pokorny, L., Dodsworth, S. et al. 2018)

-The bait set is broadly applicable for phylogenetic research across all flowering plants, and is available from Arbor Biosciences at a low per-reaction cost.
+The probe set is broadly applicable for phylogenetic research across all flowering plants, and is available from Arbor Biosciences at a low per-reaction cost.